stummjr/doc.scrapinghub.com/api.rst

 100 items per call, at most.
 These API calls support two parameters that can be used for paginating the results.
 Those are:

-* ``count`` - limit the number of results to return Negative counts are supported as well making it possible to return the *latest* entries, instead of the first ones.
+* ``count`` - limit the number of results to return: negative counts are supported as well making it possible to return the *latest* entries, instead of the first ones
 * ``offset`` - a number of results to skip from the beginning